confidential-containers/confidential-containers/CONTRIBUTING.md

 ### GitHub labels and keywords that block PRs

-Kata Containers CI systems have two methods that allow marking PRs to prevent them being merged.
+Confidential Containers CI systems have two methods that allow marking PRs to prevent them being merged.
 This practice is often used during development.
 The two methods are: 1) Use
 [GitHub labels](https://help.github.com/articles/about-labels/)